Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Results

 However simply repeating such a fit with the $\piN$-loop calculation improved to fourth order does not yield an acceptable $\chi^2$.
 An examination of the work of Refs.~\cite{Be02, Be04,Hi04} reveals why this is the case: both the $\calO(e^2 P^2)$ pion loops and the Delta significantly improve agreement compared to the pure third-order HB$\chi$PT result by raising the cross section in the cusp region.
 Their combined effect raises the cross section above the data.
 The values of the spin polarisabilities also suggest this problem.
 They are significantly closer to the indicative values provided by dispersion-relation (DR) analyses in the Delta-less theory at fourth order in HB$\chi$PT than they are at third order.
 However, adding the Delta-pole then provides a substantial additional $\gammamm$ contribution \cite{hhkk}.
 This suggests a resolution of the problem: just as adding the Delta to the $\calO(e^2 P)$ Delta-less theory required the promotion of the fourth-order counterterms for $\alphae$ and $\betam$, so, when fourth-order $\piN$ loops and an explicit Delta are both considered, one or more of the (nominally $\calO(e^2 P^3)$) counterterms for the spin polarisabilites needs to be promoted, and included in our $\calO(e^2 \delta^4)$ calculation.

 We have therefore explored the effect of varying each of the spin polarisabilities in turn, i.e. fitting one spin polarisability, along with $\alphae$ and $\betam$ to the low-energy data.
 (Fits where more than one spin-polarisability is varied produce soft directions in parameter space which limit our ability to extract $\alphae$ and $\betam$ with reasonable errors.)
 We determine the optimal spin polarisability to include amongst the fit parameters according to the following selection criteria: the low-energy $\chi^2$ should be good; the fitted value of the spin polarisability should be ``sensible''---which in practice means bringing $\gammazerop$ closer to $-1$ than with the pure fourth-order fit; the Baldin-constrained fit should be compatible with that obtained without the constraint; and the reproduction of the high-energy data should not be badly compromised (for reasons already explained, we do not rely solely on the $\chi^2$ value to determine this).
 We find that on almost every count varying $\gammamm$ is superior to varying $\gammaem$, $\gammame$, or $\gammaee$; in particular it gives the lowest low-energy $\chi^2$.
 Furthermore $\gammamm$ is the spin polarisability for which the pure fourth-order prediction is most discrepant with DR estimates \cite{Report}, and the only one (with an acceptable $\chi^2$) with a fitted value closer to the DR estimates than the unfitted one.
 For all those reasons we choose to fit $\gammamm$ as an additional parameter when presenting our final $\calO(e^2 \delta^4)$ result.
+We would caution, though, that we do not regard our extracted value for this parameter as definitive, since we believe that polarised Compton scattering is a much better arena in which to explore the spin polarisabilities.